-Pumpkin truffles, pumpkin pie, pumpkin rice crispy treats---whaddaya say we round out the fall lineup with some ice cream?
+Pumpkin truffles, pumpkin tart, pumpkin rice crispy treats---whaddaya say we round out the fall lineup with some ice cream?
 Not just any old ice cream, but pumpkin pie ice cream, a dessert lover's dream.

 The original recipe called for heavy cream, but I took it easy on the waistline and used half-and-half.
 I increased the cinnamon a tad and added some ground cloves because that's what I like in my pumpkin pie.
 The tablespoon of bourbon keeps the custard from freezing rock hard and lends a little spike, but it certainly can be omitted.

 This frozen goodness has all the deliciously wonderful qualities of a piece of pumpkin pie with a dollop of whipped cream on top in each creamy spoonful.
 And you'll save calories and carbs because there is no crust☺!